1850’s – Surveying This New Land Called Iowa.

 In 1837, a third purchase of land (approx. 25 miles wide in the middle and tapering off to the north and to the south) was secured from the Sauk and Fox tribes.
 Some historians call this the Second Black Hawk Purchase (blue on map above).

-By the early 1840’s, the Public Land Survey System was created by the United States government for the purpose of surveying, platting, and mapping this newly-acquired land in the west.
+By the late 1830’s, the Public Land Survey System was created by the United States government for the purpose of surveying, platting, and mapping this newly-acquired land in the west.
+Below are the Iowa Territorial records from 1841 when Washington Township of Johnson County was first surveyed…

 (M-0036) Circa 1845 – Sketch of the Public Surveys of Iowa Territory map.
 In my office hangs a very rare survey map of Iowa Territory dating back to about 1845.